IRVLUTD/AutoX-SemMap/robokit/README.md

 A toolkit for robotic tasks.
 This toolkit is compiled by [Jishnu Jaykumar P](https://jishnujayakumar.github.io/).

 ## Features
-- Zero-shot classification using OpenAI CLIP.
 - Zero-shot text-to-bbox approach for object detection using GroundingDINO.
 - Zero-shot bbox-to-mask approach for object detection using SegmentAnything (MobileSAM).
 - Zero-shot image-to-depth approach for depth estimation using Depth Anything.
-- Zero-shot feature upsampling using FeatUp.

 ## Getting Started